MalcolmorianVII/Core-Bioinfo/README.md

 # Steps

 * Clone the github repository
-* Change the following settings in the nextflow.config file
+* Make the following changes in the nextflow.config file
+## **params scope**:
-    1. Change the path of scripts  covid scripts to reflect the ones on local computer
+    1. Paths of python scripts both in covid and seqbox directories
     2. Change the path of infiles,minknow directories and gpu2_seqbox_config file
-    3. Change the following env variables:
+## env variables:
-WORKDIR to point to the minion_runs directory
+    1. WORKDIR to point to the minion_runs directory e.g /home/bkutambe/data/minion_runs
+    2. **BATCH** to point to the current sequencing batch
-* SEQTRACKER to point to the seqtracker file (in a csv format).For now it set to be in the WORKDIR
+    3. **SEQTRACKER** to point to the seqtracker file (in a csv format).For now it set to be in the WORKDIR/BATCH director
-* BATCH to point to the current sequencing batch
-* SEQ_SEQBOX_INPUT_OUTDIR for the dated directory that has been made in the infiles directory which will contain the
+    4. **SEQ_SEQBOX_INPUT_OUTDIR** for the dated directory that has been made in the infiles directory which will contain the following files; raw_sequencing_batches.csv,readset_batches.csv and sequencing.csv

-In the process scope we need to change the following: seqbox,artic and pangolin processes should have conda variables point to the correct paths as reflected on the local system.
-These are paths that are displayed after by conda env list.Note this should be a complete path not just a name of the conda env otherwise nextflow will start downloading the packages
+* In the **process scope** we need to change the following:
+**seqbox**,**artic** and **pangolin** processes should have conda variables point to the correct paths as reflected on the local system.
+These are paths that are displayed by conda env list e.g /home/bkutambe/miniconda3/envs/artic_new10

+# Running the pipeline

 * Getting the todolist
 `nextflow run covid_pipeline.nf -entry GENERATE_TODO_LIST`